Sootaway’s Expert Chimney and Fireplace Services

 The most important benefit of hiring a professional chimney sweep is safety.
 One of the primary functions of a chimney sweep is providing its customers with safety when using their fireplace.
 This is one of the primary reasons homeowners prefer to hire a chimney sweep rather than cleaning their chimney themselves.
 They will make any necessary chimney repairs, and they will make sure your chimney functions properly.
 Additionally, they will clean out any flammable, sooty buildup to prevent your chimney from catching on fire.
 This is, as you likely know, very important as a chimney fire can lead to severe damage.

 When you hire a chimney sweep to inspect your home annually, the primary purpose is to ensure there is no soot or creosote buildup present.
-The Chimney Safety Institute of America recommends getting your chimney cleaned once just 1/8 of an inch of buildup is present.
+We recommend you get your chimney cleaned when even just 1/8 of an inch of buildup is present.
 If your chimney has any thicker of a buildup, it is at risk for catching on fire.
 When you hire a chimney sweep, they will use a special camera to film the interior of your chimney.
 While doing this, they will be looking for any signs of buildup that could lead to a fire.
 If they do spot a sooty buildup, they will remove it so you can safely use your fireplace.

 Breathe Better Air